-- f.
-Valves for On/Off service can be connected directly to adjacent pipe fittings without straight run in or out. - g.
+- h.
 Locate the valve where it can be reached for service and sleeve replacement.
 Allow access by technicians who may have to calibrate automatic valves.
-Allow access to the auxiliary hand wheel. - h.
+Allow access to the auxiliary hand wheel if valve was so equiped. - i.
 Be sure pipeline is clean.
 Foreign material left in the pipeline can damage valves.
 Clean the mating flanges of adjacent pipe.
-Remove any old gasket material. - i.
-Most pinch valves can be installed in any position with flow in either direction. - i.
-The exception: modulating valves with Taper-Inlet-Only (Trumpet Mouth) design.
+Remove any old gasket material. - j.
+Most pinch valves can be installed with flow in either direction. - The exception: modulating valves with Trumpet Mouth (Taper-Inlet-Only) design.
 In this case there will be a Flow Arrow on the valve showing correct flow direction.
 The correct flow direction is always from the tapered end towards the non-tapered end.

-i.
+k.
 Do not install valve next to a source of extreme heat.